 3 Things to Consider When Choosing a Voice Recorder for Interviews

-You want to buy a voice recorder that has both built-in memory and a memory card slot – which gives you virtually unlimited recording capacity.
+You want to buy a digital voice recorder that has both built-in memory and an external memory card slot – which gives you virtually unlimited recording capacity.
 It’s okay to buy a digital recorder with a low built-in memory – you can easily increase the storage capacity using an external memory card.
 There are many different types of memory cards; Secure Digital, CompactFlash, MicroSD just to name a few.
-The most common digital memory cards are microSDHC, and microSDXC and store 4GB to 256GB of data.
+The most common digital memory cards are microSDHC, and microSDXC which store 4GB to 256GB+ of data.

 When choosing a memory card always check its storage capacity.
 However, the most important consideration should be compatibility.
 Always get a memory card that is compatible with your voice recorder.
 If you want to learn more about voice recorder microSD cards, check out this post.